 The procedure for endovenous laser ablation of varicose veins involves a number of steps, including:

 This in-office procedure takes less than an hour.
 The cut doesn’t even require stitches, only a bandage.
 After the treatment, you must walk for 30 to 60 minutes to get your blood flowing, but it’s still wise if someone else drives you home.
 Any endovenous laser ablation complications and endovenous laser ablation side effects are minimized by choosing the seasoned experts at the Varicose Vein Center of New Jersey.

 To aid your healing process, apply an ice pack every 15 minutes to reduce swelling.
 Keep the bandage dry for the first 48 hours and monitor it for excessive fluid or blood.
 If the treatment is on your lower leg, your doctor may recommend compression stockings to prevent the formation of blood clots.
 Mild exercise is essential to a speedy endovenous laser ablation recovery.
 Walk three times a day for 10 to 20 minutes and avoid extended periods of standing or sitting.
 You can return to work immediately, but avoid baths, especially hot baths, for the next week or two.

 There’s never been a better time to have unsightly and potentially dangerous veins removed.
-Contact the Varicose Vein Center of New York City today to schedule an appointment.
+Contact the Varicose Vein Center of New Jersey today to schedule an appointment.

 There are three convenient locations in northern NJ: